UGA Libraries Diversity Plan 2019

 - Monitor establishment of new majors and degree programs to determine if the UGA Libraries’ collections are adequate.

-- Review subject guides and other collection support documents to make any needed changes to increase diversity of access.
+- Review subject guides and other collection support documents to make any needed changes to increase the diversity of access.

 Goal #6: Provide universal design and accessibility to UGA Libraries’ facilities and holdings by enhancing both intellectual and physical accessibilities that nurture and support academic success for our diverse community.